flutter/.github/profile/README.md

 ## Stack

 The flutter project has a number of stacks as languages used in the project development.
-They consists:
+The top ones consist:

 ![Dart](https://img.shields.io/badge/dart-%230175C2.svg?style=for-the-badge&logo=dart&logoColor=white)